joshbegley/nyt-latest/README.md

 `The drug, made by Eli Lilly, is already used for rheumatoid arthritis, and could be followed by two more drugs from other companies.`\
 https://nytimes.com/2022/06/13/health/alopecia-drug-approved-fda.html?searchResultPosition=3

 **The B.Q.E.
 Is Crumbling.
-There Is Still No Plan to Fix It.**\
+There’s Still No Plan to Fix It.**\
-`Mayor Eric Adams wants to jump start the project, but some critics have raised safety concerns.`\
+`Mayor Eric Adams wants to jump-start the project, but some critics have raised safety concerns.`\
 https://nytimes.com/2022/06/13/nyregion/brooklyn-queens-expressway-construction-plan.html?searchResultPosition=4

 **New Mexico Second Congressional District Primary Election Results**\